-Required: Bell, S. (2019).
+Our textbook is available free as an ebook from SJSU (the link is provided on our Canvas course home page): Bell, S. (2019).
 Forensic science: An introduction to scientific and investigative techniques, 5/E. CRC Press.

 Other: Links to additional readings will be posted on Canvas.
 It is your responsibility to check frequently for new postings.